 - Project Sunset, Action on Smoking and Health

-- Tobacco Free Generation policies: These types of policies prohibit tobacco sales to an entire generation by prohibiting tobacco sales to anyone born after a certain date, essentially annually increasing the minimum legal sale age for tobacco products.
+- Tobacco/Nicotine-Free Generation policies: These types of policies prohibit tobacco sales to an entire generation by prohibiting tobacco sales to anyone born after a certain date, essentially annually increasing the minimum legal sale age for tobacco products.

 - Brookline, MA has implemented the first of these type of policies in the U.S., prohibiting tobacco sales to anyone born after January 1, 2000.
 The city also successfully defended tobacco industry challenges to the policy.
 Learn more about their approach in this webinar from the Public Health Law Center: Tobacco-Free Generation: Brookline’s Model for Ending Tobacco in the U.S.